-US to ease oil drilling controls protecting imperiled bird
+U.S. to ease oil drilling controls protecting sage grouse, an imperiled Western bird

 The Trump administration’s proposal would reverse or modify the Obama-era protections in seven states — Wyoming, Nevada, Utah, Colorado, California, Idaho and Oregon.

+The oil and gas industry chafed at the old rules.
+Once Trump took office, industry representatives lobbied the administration to give more recognition to changes in drilling practices that reduce how much land is disturbed for wells.

+“We can do both — protect sage grouse and move forward with responsible energy development,” said Kathleen Sgamma with the Western Energy Alliance, which represents more than 300 oil and gas companies.
+“We’ve reduced the size of well pads, reduced the numbers of wells.
+And we had done all these things and the prior administration assumed development was taking place like it was 20 years ago.

-Governors from several western states previously raised concerns over a related federal directive that would limit a type of land swap that can be used to preserve habitat for the birds.
+Governors from several western states previously raised concerns over a related federal directive from the Bureau of Land Management that would limit a type of land swap that can be used to preserve habitat for the birds.

-Bernhardt said that in response, the Interior Department intends to align its practices with the policies in place in each state.
-If a state permit for activities on public lands requires conditions such as the consideration of land swaps, he said, corresponding federal permits would also include that as a condition.
+Without land swaps and related forms of compensation meant to offset habitat damage, the governors said it would be harder to help the sage grouse survive.

+In response, the Interior Department on Thursday revised the directive to say federal officials would consider state-mandated or voluntary proposals for land swaps or similar offsets, but would not accept cash payments.

 Following Thursday’s release of environmental studies analyzing the changes in each state, governors and the public get another chance to weigh in before a final decision is expected in early 2019.